 /bin/bash

-If you need to change the shell type, please contact our Technical Department at to make the change.
+If you need to change the shell type, first check the ones available on your system:

-Environment variables are a set of values that define how the system and user processes behave when running.
-Most operating system commands and tools, as well as the programs that the user uses in their work consult the value of certain environment variables to access information they need to know to run correctly.
-To consult the variables that a user has defined in his environment, he can use the env
+Environment variables are a set of values that define how system and user processes behave when running.
+Most operating system commands and tools, as well as the programs that the user uses in his work, query the value of certain environment variables to access information they need to know in order to run correctly.
+To query the variables that a user has defined in his environment, he can use the env

-The command shows the list of defined variables and their value in the form VARIABLE=value.
+The command displays the list of defined variables and their value in the form VARIABLE=value.
 For example, the value of the variables $MANPATH

 , $PATH